alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 ## Documentation:
 This repository presents 4 main folders:

-* [SystemModel]:This folder contains the optimization model developed in [GAMS] and the input data in a simple Microsoft Excel file.
+* [SystemModel]:This folder contains the optimization model developed in [GAMS], the input data in a simple Microsoft Excel file named "BRMBR_Input" and a Matlab code ("Generation_of-Figures") to graphically display results of the model.
 * [Scripts_for_Paper]: Matlab code to process paper’s figures
 * [GDX_files]: This folder contains [GDX] files that can be used to pass the input and output of the model into different programs.
 * [SupplementaryDocumentation]: This folder contains the LiDar data and Habitat Management Plans of the Refuge.